MyScript/MyScriptJS/README.md

 ### Launch the recognition

-Finally, you can run the recognition process.
-To do that, you just have to put inputs together and call [`doSimpleRecognition`](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRecognizer.html#method_doSimpleRecognition).
+You now are ready to run the recognition process.
+To do so, you just have to put inputs together and call [`doSimpleRecognition`](http://doc.myscript.com/MyScriptJS/API_Reference/classes/MathRecognizer.html#method_doSimpleRecognition).
+The `application key` and the HMAC one is the ones you get at the very beginning, and `instanceId` is the session identifier.
+It is used below to make sure that we are always working  on the same session.

 ```javascript